The Community Spay/Neuter Center Is Now Booking Appointments

-The Community Spay/Neuter Center is a specialized high-quality, high-volume spay/neuter clinic that aims to increase the availability of affordable cat and dog sterilization services for the community.
-The first of its kind in Hawaii, it has the capacity to perform approximately 8,000 spay/neuter surgeries annually.
+The Hawaiian Humane Society’s Community Spay/Neuter Center is a specialized high-quality, high-volume spay/neuter clinic designed to increase availability of affordable cat and dog sterilization services for the community.
 Sterilization services are available for pet dogs and cats and for Free-Roaming cats.

 Owned Dogs and Cats: 7 – 8:30 am